K.S.A. Chapter 8 Article 16

 8-1602.
 Accident involving death or personal injury; duties of drivers, reports; penalties for violations; revocation of license, permit or driving privileges.

-(a) The driver of any vehicle involved in an accident resulting in injury to, great bodily harm to or death of any person shall immediately stop such vehicle at the scene of such accident, or as close thereto as possible, but shall then forthwith return to and in every event shall remain at the scene of the accident until the driver has fulfilled the requirements of K.S.A.
+(a) The driver of any vehicle involved in an accident resulting in injury to, great bodily harm to or death of any person or damage to any attended vehicle or property shall immediately stop such vehicle at the scene of such accident, or as close thereto as possible, but shall then immediately return to and in every event shall remain at the scene of the accident until the driver has fulfilled the requirements of K.S.A.
 8-1604, and amendments thereto.
-Every such stop shall be made without obstructing traffic more than is necessary.

-(b) A person who violates this section which results in:
+(b) A person who violates subsection (a) when an accident results in:

-(1) Injury to any person shall be guilty of a class A person misdemeanor.
+(2) Injury to any person or total property damages in excess of $1,000 or more shall be guilty of a class A person misdemeanor.

-(3) The death of any person shall be guilty of a severity level 9, person felony.
+(4) The death of any person shall be guilty of a severity level 6, person felony, except as provided in subsection (a)(5).

 8-1604.
 Duty of driver to give certain information after accident; failure to provide proof of liability insurance or financial security; duty to render aid after accident.

-(c) Unless the insurance company subsequently submits an insurance verification form indicating that insurance was not in force, no person charged with failing to provide the name of such person's insurance company and policy number as required in subsection (a), shall be convicted if such person produces in court, within 10 days of the date of arrest or of issuance of the citation, evidence of financial security for the motor vehicle operated, which was valid at the time of arrest or of issuance of the citation.
+(c) Unless the insurance company subsequently submits an insurance verification form indicating that insurance was not in force, no person charged with failing to provide the name of such person’s insurance company and policy number as required in subsection (a), shall be convicted if such person produces in court, within 10 days of the date of arrest or of issuance of the citation, evidence of financial security for the motor vehicle operated, which was valid at the time of arrest or of issuance of the citation.
 For the purpose of this subsection, evidence of financial security shall be provided by a policy of motor vehicle liability insurance, an identification card or certificate of insurance issued to the policyholder by the insurer which provides the name of the insurer, the policy number, make and year of the vehicle and the effective and expiration dates of the policy, or a certificate of self-insurance signed by the commissioner of insurance.
+Such evidence also may be produced by displaying on a cellular phone or other type of portable electronic device evidence of financial security required by this subsection.
+Any person to whom such evidence of financial security is displayed shall view only such evidence of financial security.
+Such person shall be prohibited from viewing any other content or information stored on such cellular phone or other portable electronic devices.
 Upon the production in court of evidence of financial security, the court shall record the information displayed thereon on the insurance verification form prescribed by the secretary of revenue, immediately forward such form to the department of revenue, and stay any further proceedings on the matter pending a request from the prosecuting attorney that the matter be set for trial.
 Upon receipt of such form the department shall mail the form to the named insurance company for verification that insurance was in force on the date indicated on the form.
 It shall be the duty of insurance companies to notify the department within 30 calendar days of the receipt of such forms of any insurance that was not in force on the date specified.
 Upon return of any form to the department indicating that insurance was not in force on such date, the department shall immediately forward a copy of such form to the office of the prosecuting attorney or the city clerk of the municipality in which such prosecution is pending when the prosecuting attorney is not ascertainable.
 Receipt of any completed form indicating that insurance was not in effect on the date specified shall be prima facie evidence of failure to provide proof of financial security and violation of this section.
 A request that the matter be set for trial shall be made immediately following the receipt by the prosecuting attorney of a copy of the form from the department of revenue indicating that insurance was not in force.
 Any charge hereunder shall be dismissed if no request for a trial setting has been made within 60 days of the date evidence of financial security was produced in court.

 8-1605.
 Duty of driver upon damaging unattended vehicle or other property; misdemeanor.

-The driver of any vehicle which collides with or is involved in an accident with any vehicle or other property which is unattended, resulting in any damage to such other vehicle or property, shall immediately stop and shall then and there either locate and notify the operator or owner of such vehicle or other property of such person's name, address and the registration number of the vehicle such person was driving, or shall attach securely in a conspicuous place in or on such vehicle or other property a written notice giving such person's name, address and the registration number of the vehicle such person was driving, and without unnecessary delay shall notify the nearest office of a duly authorized police authority.
-Every such stop shall be made without obstructing traffic more than is necessary.
-Violation of this section is a misdemeanor.
+The driver of any vehicle which collides with or is involved in an accident with any vehicle or other property which is unattended, resulting in any damage to such other vehicle or property, shall immediately stop and shall then and there either locate and notify the operator or owner of such vehicle or other property of such driver's name, address and the registration number of the vehicle such driver was driving, or shall attach securely in a conspicuous place in or on such vehicle or other property a written notice giving such driver's name, address and the registration number of the vehicle such driver was driving, and without unnecessary delay shall notify the nearest office of a duly authorized police authority.
+Violation of this subsection is a misdemeanor and, upon conviction shall be punished as provided in K.S.A.
+8-2116, and amendments thereto.

 8-1607.
 Division may require driver or owner to submit written accident report.